miqueleg/protonation-optimizer/README.md

 ## Limitations

 - Only handles the two neutral tautomers via QM (HID and HIE), not the protonated form (HIP).
 The latest is only determined via pKa calculation
-- Processes each histidine independently; for histidines in close proximity, results may not capture cooperative effects (not yet)
+- Processes each histidine independently; for histidines in close proximity, results may not capture cooperative effects (yet)
-- Requires proper installation and configuration of xTB and Open Babel

 ## Citing This Software